These pancakes are half way in between a pancake and a crepe. Served with sour cream and jam – enjoy them Swedish style!

 - Heat a skillet.
 Melt just enough butter to coat the bottom of the pan.

-- Pour ¼ cup of batter for each pancake and rotate pan so it spreads to the edges in a thin layer.
+- Pour a soup ladle p of batter for each pancake and rotate pan as you are pouring the batter so it spreads to the edges in a thin layer.
 Cook until golden brown on both sides.

-- Serve with lingonberry or any berry based jam.
+- Serve with sour cream and lingonberry jam or any other berry jam.